All Episodes

 It's open line Friday on Wednesday today.

-I'm going to go to Honolulu and surrender to the city council sometime in the next couple of days.
+A couple of days off, I'm going to go to Honolulu and surrender to the city council sometime in the next couple of days in Honolulu, Hawaii.

-I expect to be released in time to return to the EIB golden microphone here by next Monday.
+And in the meantime, Mark Stein will be, I expect to be released in time to return to the EIB golden microphone here by next Monday.

-I mentioned Howard Dean, former chairman Democrat National Committee, sees an upside to a government shutdown.
+I mentioned Howard Dean, former chairman, Democrat National Committee, sees an upside to a government shutdown.

 He went and spoke to the National Journal Insiders Conference panel.

-And he was there with uh the moderator was Major Garrett, who used to be reporter at Fox.
+The moderator was Major Garrett, who used to be a reporter at Fox.

 And he said to Howard Dean, do you think there's anything to be said for a grand debate precipitated in part by a government shutdown?